 Let’s get your admission going with one of our confidential representatives.

-Medical Benzo Treatment for Addiction
+Medical Rehab Treatment for Benzo Addiction

-Holistic Benzo Treatment Options
+Holistic Benzo Drug Rehab Treatment Options

-Holistic treatment options for benzo addiction are used alongside medical treatments to make the process as smooth as possible.
-These holistic options are highly recommended and are often offered after the detox level.
-The treatment options help reduce stress, build good habits to use throughout recovery, and help with focus and concentration.
+Holistic treatment options for benzo addiction are used alongside medical treatments to make the process as smooth and comfortable as possible.
+These holistic options are highly recommended and offered after the detox level at The Recovery Team.

 Mindfulness meditation helps decrease stress and depression, leads to better sleep, can decrease pain levels, and assists in lowering anxiety.
-Meditation can also reduce intrusive negative thoughts, help deal with urges and impulses, and improve self awareness.
+Meditation can also reduce intrusive negative thoughts, help deal with urges and impulses, and improve self-awareness.